YanisDeplazes/CBEM-with-Selectors---Enhanced-BEM-Methodology/README.md

 ```
 ### CSS ###
 #### Specific Reusable Modifier Selector ####
-Modifier is within the block__element and has a specific class name.
+Modifier is within the block__element and has a class or id.
 ```
 .block__element.modifier{

 }
 ```
 #### Specific Reusable Modifier ####
-Modifier is can be anywhere and has a specific class name.
+Modifier can be anywhere and has a class or id.
 ```
 .modifier {